-6.2.2 Data collection, source data and confidentiality
+6.2.2 Data collection, source data and confidentiality (IRAS A36-A45)

-We will negotiate with NHS England and NHS Digital to have access to three datasets: a) 'Minimum dataset': data collected on all people referred to the NHS Healthy Living programme: people are eligible if they live in England and have type 2 diabetes b) 'Usage data': data on usage of various aspects of the programme: people are eligible if they have taken up a place on the Healthy Living programme and c) the National Diabetes Audit ('NDA'): people are eligible if they are adults registered with a GP in England and have a diagnosis of type 2 diabetes.
+We have negotiated with NHS England to have access to three datasets: a) 'Minimum dataset': data collected on all people referred to the NHS Healthy Living programme: people are eligible if they live in England and have type 2 diabetes b) 'Usage data': data on usage of various aspects of the programme: people are eligible if they have taken up a place on the Healthy Living programme and c) the National Diabetes Audit ('NDA'): people are eligible if they are adults registered with a GP in England and have a diagnosis of type 2 diabetes.
 We will not be the data owners of this quantitative data and we will not be involved in its collection.
-We will sign a data sharing agreement with NHS England and make a DARS application to NHS digital.
+We have signed a data processing agreement with NHS England, which will cover the transfer, management and use of the data, working closely with UoM information governance and research IT teams.
 We have already been promised access to all three datasets by the Department of Health and NHS England, as part of the funding arrangement.
-The precise details of our access have yet to be negotiated, but we will put in place a data sharing agreement to cover the transfer, management and use of the data, and we will work closely with the UoM information governance and research IT teams on this.

-- 'Healthy-Living minimum dataset': A dataset collected by NHS England on people aged over 18, with type 2 diabetes who are referred to the NHS Healthy-Living service.
-It is a pseudononymised individual level dataset that includes details about participation in the Healthy Living service and is being collected for the purpose of research. - 'Usage data': data collected by the service provider on usage of various aspects of Health-Living by the people who use the service. - 'National Diabetes Audit' (NDA).
+- 'Healthy-Living minimum dataset' (HL-MDS): A dataset collected by Changing Health (the service provider) on behalf of NHS England on people aged over 18, with type 2 diabetes who are referred to the NHS Healthy-Living service.
+It is a pseudononymised individual level dataset that includes details about participation in the Healthy Living service. - 'Usage data': data collected by the service provider on usage of various aspects of Health-Living by the people who use the service. - 'National Diabetes Audit' (NDA).
 The NDA collects information from primary care practices in England and contains much information for all people with T2DM in England and Wales, including demographics (age, gender, ethnicity, deprivation (from postcode)), clinical measures (HbA1c, BMI, BP and cholesterol), time since diagnosis, treatments, comorbidities and T2DM-related complications.
 The NDA is a pseudononymised cross-sectional database collected annually: for the proposed evaluation we would need to be provided with a version of NDA that includes patient follow-up data from subsequent years.
 Primary care participation in NDA increased in 2017-18 to 98.3 per cent in England and Wales.
-10 All published NDA data up to and including 2016-17 is now available via the Data Access Request Service (DARS).
+All published NDA data up to and including 2016-17 is now available via the Data Access Request Service (DARS).